Biodiversity and development management

 The application process

 As part of your planning application you may be required to provide additional information.
 The level of information required will depend on the type, scale and complexity of the planning application, and might include a range of issues, from the details of any trees to be removed to a detailed ecological assessment and appraisal.
 Each application type is accompanied by a checklist, which states what information should be submitted with the application.
-Further guidance is available about -
+Further guidance is available about when an ecological appraisal is required and what should be included in it.

 It is crucial that the ecological assessment/appraisal and any ecological enhancement or habitat creation scheme is prepared in conjunction with the Arboricultural Implications Assessment and the Landscape Assessment or Scheme for the site.